SOME MAJOR SPOILERS WILL BE UNMARKED

 - Ascended Fanboy: In Interlude 19 (Donation Bonus #2), we see a forum thread on Parahumans Online in which a longtime fan of Bitch/Hellhound/Rachel ask how one might hypothetically become a minion.
 Said fan posts later in the thread to say it turned out "Harder than I thought but all good."

 - Big Name Fan: The threads in Interlude 19 (Donation Bonus #2) include several In-Universe examples.
-Bagrat Lampshades his status as such in the post he makes pleading for information on what the hell happened in Brockton Bay.
+Bagrat Lampshades his status as such in the post he makes pleading for information on what the hell happened on June 20th.

 - Epileptic Trees: One of the major purposes of the Parahumans Online forums In-Universe is speculation on capes and cape-related events, with "Tinfoil Hat" being the slang term for posters whose theories are too far outside credibility.